orlovcs/chronospan/README.md

 # Date Formatter with Natural Language

-A lightweight date utility to format dates in a human-readable way (e.g., "2 hours ago", "Tomorrow", "Last week").
+- A lightweight date utility to format dates in a human-readable way (e.g., "2 hours ago", "Tomorrow", "Last week").
+- A gzipped size of ~221 B.
+- Full Typescript support.

 ## Features